dciampa/dciampa.github.io/index.md

 ---

-### Courses
+### Certificates and Courses

-- Options and Futures Markets, New Product Development, Financial Management, Business Analytics
+- Google Analytics Beginner and Advanced certificate, Options and Futures Markets, New Product Development, Financial Management, Business Analytics

 ---